IrisChase/reprodyne/tests/README.md

 # Maintainer's notes
-These tests are ugly, but should be effective.
+These tests are ugly, but should be effective for now.
+See [issue.](https://github.com/IrisChase/reprodyne/issues/2)

 In the future I would like to generalize them, so that any future interceptors or validators can be tested by adding a couple of lines of code.